disappearinjon/microdrive/README.md

 While an interactive editor is in the works, the best way to edit a partition table today is to:

+**When inserting the CF card in a Mac, you will be prompted to Initialize, Eject, or Ignore the card. *Always* pick Ignore to avoid erasing the card.**

 1. Make a partition image using `dd` or similar tool.
 On my Mac's CF reader, I see the CF drive as `/dev/disk2` or `/dev/disk7` depending.
    (Use *Disk Utility* to determine the current disk name.
 Presuming